The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Physical Properties When Defining Habitable Planets

 \subsubsection{HIP 7981 -- 107 Psc}

-HIP 7981, or 107 Psc, is star similar to the Sun, with a \teff $\approx$ 5197 K and spectral type of K1V (Table \ref{phys}).
-It is a chromospherically active star, which has an observed short-term pattern of starspots \citep{Messina99} and cyclical luminosity variations that can be multiple times that of the Sun \citep{Radick01}.
+HIP 7981 is a chromospherically active star, which has an observed short-term pattern of starspots \citep{Messina99} and cyclical luminosity variations that can be multiple times that of the Sun \citep{Radick01}.
 From our literature search, it does not appear as though this star has been directly or pointedly observed, especially with respect to planetary surveys, in the last few decades.
-However, if a terrestrial planet were to orbit in the HZ, it would need to be within 0.982--1.765 AU for the conservative HZ and 0.982--1.860 AU for the optimistic HZ.